-In order to develop and apply our technologies efficiently and effectively commercialize the resulting products, we have entered into, and intend to continue to enter into, various types of collaborative arrangements with large biotechnology and pharmaceutical company partners.
-Such arrangements typically provide funding for development work and access to target compounds and related know-how and, in many cases ultimately, provide distribution capabilities for any resulting products either directly or by providing for the option to enter into future license agreements..
+In order to develop and apply our drug delivery technologies efficiently and to effectively commercialize the resulting products, we have entered into, and intend to continue to enter into, various types of collaborative arrangements with large biotechnology and pharmaceutical company partners.
+Such arrangements typically provide funding for development work and access to target compounds and related know-how and, in many cases ultimately, provide distribution capabilities for any resulting products either directly or by providing for the option to enter into future license agreements.
 Such arrangements generally include termination provisions in the event either party decides that, for strategic or other reasons, it does not wish to pursue the alliance.
 In many of our agreements, particularly feasibility studies, we are precluded from disclosing the identity of the partner and/or of the molecule(s) with which we are collaborating.
 A summary of our major existing agreements is provided below.
+Certain other alliances have been discontinued.
+In late 2011, we discontinued our Medusa technology collaboration with Baxter Pharmaceuticals due to both technical difficulties and strategic priorities of our partner.
+In early 2012, we discontinued our Medusa technology collaboration with Pfizer following their decision not to pursue the development activities.
 Where agreements provide for the possibility of future payments, there can be no assurance that the payments contemplated under these agreements will be paid, either at all or in part.
 Future payments are contingent upon a number of factors, such as clinical, regulatory and market success, that are subject to numerous risks and uncertainties.
 Due to the uncertainties associated with development and commercialization activities in the pharmaceutical industry generally and our business in particular, contemplated payments are neither indicative of the likelihood of receipt of such payments nor of a consistent or predictable future revenue stream.